joaojalssilva/sync/README.md

 This Python script synchronizes two folders: a source folder and a replica folder.
 It maintains a full, identical copy of the source folder in the replica folder, performing a one-way synchronization.
 The synchronization happens periodically, and all file operations (creation, copying, removal) are logged to both a file and the console.

+There are two versions of this tool:
+Using shutil.copytree(): A version that leverages the built-in shutil.copytree() for copying entire directories.
+Manual Synchronization: A version that avoids shutil.copytree() in case that was not allowed for the task.

 ## Features

 * **One-way Synchronization:** Changes in the source folder are reflected in the replica folder.
 Content in the replica folder that does not exist in the source is removed.